 In Almeria, outdoor enthusiasts should spend their day at Cabo de Gato-Nijar Natural Park.
 The UNESCO Biosphere Reserve is a natural playground of beaches, volcanic rock formations, and a protected coastal area of coral reefs that host abundant marine life.
 It’s a great place for hiking, bird watching, kayaking, and snorkeling.

-Bonus: Arrive early in Lisbon.
+Bonus: Spend extra time in Lisbon.

 Are you excited for your next Azamara voyage?